Skip to main content

 Am I spending too much time making simple content updates?

-This issue is two-fold, so let’s break it down.
-If you have a change within your organization (ie: staff changes, offering new products or services, updated hours of operation) and it’s taking you more than 15 minutes to add those updates to your website, you have a serious problem on your hands.
-Time is a limited resource and at some point you have to ask yourself, “what is my time worth?”
+This issue is twofold, so let’s break it down.
+First, your time is valuable.
+If you have a small change within your organization, like hiring a new employee, changing a product offering, or updating your hours of operation, and making that change on your website takes more than 15 minutes, you have a serious problem on your hands.
+Time is a limited resource, and at some point you have to ask yourself, “What is my time worth?”
+This takes us to the next issue.

 Is my website actually mobile-friendly?

 Just because you can access your website from your phone does not mean it is mobile-friendly.
 If visitors are forced to zoom in and/or scroll left-to-right to view the contents of your site, then it’s not mobile-friendly.
 This is something humans and search engines alike are not willing to deal with.
-And, in case you missed it, as of May 2015 more Google searches take place on mobile devices than on desktops.
-So, if your website is not optimized for mobile visits, you’re missing a HUGE opportunity.
-Not sure if your site gets along well with mobile?
-Google has a free, simple test you can use to be sure.
+And, in case you missed it, more Google searches take place on mobile devices than on desktops.

 Am I receiving a lot of quick phone calls or emails?

-There are certainly some situations where you may want to leave details off your website (such as pricing) so that visitors reach out for more information.
+There are certainly situations where you may want to leave details off your website (such as pricing) so that visitors can reach out for more information.
 If your services are wide-ranging and highly customized, it is more beneficial to engage in a conversation with a prospective customer rather than giving them everything upfront.
-On the other hand, if your phone is ringing off the hook with simple questions that should be easy to find on your website, then you’re doing yourself a disservice.
-Don’t make your visitors search high and low for the information they need.
-Just think, for each inquiry you receive, there are probably a handful of people that never took the time to reach out.

 What is my conversion rate?